 If you’re short on time, you can do a 2-day trip, but there are tour groups that do longer excursions if you have longer to spend out exploring.

-Sure, you could go to China on your own… but going with International Language Programs means paying one affordable program free for your airfare, housing, visa, 3 meals a day, plus culture classes a semester volunteering abroad.
+Sure, you could go to China on your own… but going with International Language Programs means paying one affordable program free for your airfare, housing, visa, 3 meals a day, plus culture classes.
 Seriously.
 ILP has years of experience when it comes to sending college-aged volunteers abroad to really make a difference (and see the world at the same time).

 Check out the buttons below to get your questions answered by a recent ILP China volunteer or to see more info about what teaching English in China is like: